 Read the resolution rule

-Find the exact source and date the market uses to decide, and how it treats edge cases.
+Find the exact source and date the market uses to decide, and how it treats recounts and disputes.
 This rule is the contract.

 2